Real Persistence Members, Real Results

 Real members.
 Real timelines.
 Real outcomes.

-Each row represents a different starting point.
-The pattern across them is consistency, coaching, and a programming framework that progressed them.
+Each row is a different starting point.
+The thread through all of them is consistency, coaching, and a framework that actually progressed them.

 Eric: chronic back pain to first strict pull-up in 12 weeks

 Eric is an Amazon engineer in his early 30s.
-He came to Persistence after his physical therapist told him that the next step in his back-pain recovery was structured strength training.
-He had spent the previous year managing chronic lower back pain from sitting 10 hours a day.
+He found us after his physical therapist told him the next step in his recovery was structured strength training, not another month of stretches.
+He had spent the previous year managing chronic lower back pain from sitting ten hours a day, eight minutes up the street from our door.

-His intake screen showed weak posterior chain, poor hip mobility, asymmetric squat pattern, and a complete inability to do a strict pull-up.
-His goal was simple: stop having back pain, build a body that could handle his job without breaking down.
+His intake screen was honest in the way these usually are: weak posterior chain, tight hips, an asymmetric squat, and zero ability to do a strict pull-up.
+His goal was not glamorous.
+He wanted to stop hurting and build a body that could survive his job.

-The full coaching breakdown of his programming, the intake, the 4-week phases, and the pull-up progression is in our Eric's chronic back pain story.
-It is the post we point Amazon engineers to when they ask if Persistence can help with the same problem.
+The full coaching breakdown, the intake, the four-week phases, the pull-up progression, is in our Eric's chronic back pain story.
+It is the post I send to Amazon engineers when they email asking whether we can help with the exact same problem.

 Sofi: postpartum return to feeling like herself

-Sofi is a data scientist who returned to the gym at 6 months postpartum.
+Sofi is a data scientist who came back to the gym at six months postpartum.
 She had been a runner before pregnancy.
-The postpartum period had broken her connection to her body.
-Sleep was bad, energy was rock bottom, and she was unsure what was safe.
+The postpartum stretch had cut the cord between her and her own body.
+Sleep was wrecked, energy was at the floor, and nobody had told her what was actually safe to do.

-She booked 1-on-1 sessions with me to start.
-We worked through pelvic floor reconnection, diastasis screening, low-impact aerobic reintroduction, and strength reintroduction.
-No jumping for the first 8 weeks.
-Volume was low.
-The point was rebuilding the connection, not chasing a number.
+She booked one-on-one sessions with me to start.
+We worked through pelvic floor reconnection, a diastasis screen, gentle aerobic reintroduction, and a slow strength reload.
+No jumping for the first eight weeks.
+Volume stayed low on purpose.
+The point was rebuilding the connection, not chasing a number on the whiteboard.

-Month one was movement re-pattern.
+Month one was movement re-patterning.
 Month two was strength reintroduction.
-Month three was her first metcon back.
-Twelve months in she had matched her pre-pregnancy strength numbers and, in her words, "felt like herself again."
+Month three was her first metcon back, and I will not forget the look on her face when she finished it.
+Twelve months in she had matched her pre-pregnancy strength and, in her own words, "felt like herself again."
+That sentence is the whole job.

-The full programming breakdown, the postpartum considerations, the nutrition coordination with Vidya, and the month-by-month milestones are in our Sofi's postpartum story.
-This is one of the most underserved transformation paths in Seattle gyms, and it is one of the things we do best.
+The full programming breakdown, the postpartum considerations, the nutrition coordination, and the month-by-month milestones are in our Sofi's postpartum story.
+This is one of the most underserved paths in Seattle gyms, and it is one of the things we are proudest to do well.

 Devang: linear progress from beginner to advanced lifter

-Devang is a software engineer who came to Persistence as a beginner lifter.
-No real strength background.
-He had been a runner before, played pickup basketball, never picked up a barbell with structure.
+Devang is a software engineer who walked in as a true beginner.
+No strength background.
+He had run a bit and played pickup basketball, but he had never put his hands on a barbell with any structure behind it.

-What is remarkable about Devang is the consistency.
-He has 724 classes logged at the gym.
+What makes Devang worth writing about is the consistency.
+He has 724 classes logged here.
 He shows up.
 He takes notes.
-He listens to coaches.
-He is exactly the kind of member that the consistency-over-intensity framework was designed for.
+He listens to his coach and then actually does the thing.
+He is the exact member the consistency-over-intensity framework was built for.

 By month three he had clean working sets at moderate weight on the squat, deadlift, and press.
 By month twelve he was solidly intermediate.
-Today, several years in, he is one of our advanced lifters with regular deadlift PRs every block and a movement quality that beginners try to copy.
+Several years on, he is one of our advanced lifters, PRing new training blocks and moving with a quality that newer members quietly try to copy.

 His story is one of five profiled in our member stories collection, alongside Katie, Aman, Emily, and Pouria.
-Each profile is short, real, and captures the actual progression.
+Each profile is short, real, and tracks the actual progression.

 Aman: sedentary engineer to HYROX qualifier

-Aman is a software engineer who started at Persistence with no structured training background.
+Aman is a software engineer who started here with no structured training behind him at all.
 He had run intermittently.
-His conditioning was below average.
-His strength was minimal.
+His conditioning was below average and his strength was minimal.
+On paper, the least likely HYROX story in the building.

-His goal evolved with him.
-The first three months were about building a baseline.
-By month six he had started joining our Saturday HYROX class.
-By month nine he was doing full HYROX simulations.
-He qualified for HYROX through structured 12-week prep, and he has been a sustained HYROX racer ever since.
+His goal grew as he did.
+The first three months were just about building a baseline he could stand on.
+By month six he had started dropping into our Saturday HYROX class, which runs 9:30 to 11:00 AM and is included in every membership.
+By month nine he was completing full HYROX simulations.
+He qualified for HYROX off structured prep, and he has been a steady racer ever since.

-Aman's story is featured alongside Devang in our member stories collection.
-The HYROX-specific arc of his training is also drawn from in our HYROX cluster, and the Murph 2024 community recap captures him crushing the day's run splits.
+Aman's story sits alongside Devang's in our member stories collection.
+The HYROX-specific arc of his training also feeds our HYROX cluster, and the Murph 2024 community recap catches him eating up the day's run splits.

 The tech worker pattern: why they leave premium chains

-Maybe the most consistent transformation pattern at Persistence is not a single member.
-It is the recurring story we hear from tech workers who join us after months or years at a premium chain gym in SLU or downtown Seattle.
+Maybe the most consistent transformation pattern here is not a single member at all.
+It is the story I hear over and over from tech workers who join us after months or years at a premium chain gym in SLU or downtown.

-The pattern: they paid $250 a month for a beautiful facility, used the squat rack a handful of times a year, never progressed, and finally walked into Persistence on a friend's recommendation.
+The pattern goes like this.
+They paid $250 a month for a gorgeous facility, touched the squat rack a handful of times all year, never progressed, and finally walked into Persistence on a friend's recommendation.
 They join.
 They stay.
-They tell their coworkers.
+They start telling their coworkers.

-What changes is not the price (it is comparable).
-What changes is that they have a coach who knows their name, programming that compounds week over week, and a community that asks where they were when they miss a Wednesday class.
-Our retention rate for tech workers in the first 12 months is over 90 percent.
-The retention rate at the chains they came from is, by industry measure, much lower.
+What changes is not the price, which is honestly comparable.
+What changes is that someone here knows their name, the programming compounds week over week instead of resetting, and the community actually notices when they miss a Wednesday.
+Our retention for tech workers in the first 12 months runs over 90 percent.
+The chains they came from are, by industry measure, nowhere close.

-The full breakdown of why this pattern keeps repeating, what tech workers are actually buying when they switch gyms, and what to look for if you are still at the chain is in our tech workers vs premium chain gyms post.
-If you are an Amazon, Microsoft, or SLU startup employee evaluating gyms in Belltown, that one is for you.
+The full breakdown of why this keeps repeating, what tech workers are really buying when they switch, and what to look for if you are still stuck at the chain is in our tech workers vs premium chain gyms post.
+If you are an Amazon, Microsoft, or SLU startup employee comparing gyms in Belltown, that one is written for you.

 Related articles in this cluster

-The longer form versions of every transformation on this hub:
+The longer versions of every transformation on this hub:

 For the team behind the coaching, see our coaches page.
 For full membership pricing, see our pricing page.
 To learn how the group classes are structured, see group classes.
 To meet the gym and read the founding story, see about.